menglishca/keyin-course-notes/content/fullstack/course-notes/week-05/examples/_index.md

 ## Example 2: Simple Greeting App
 ### Ask
-Create an Express application that displays a greeting to the user
+- Create an Express application that displays a greeting to the user
+- A base repository can be found [here]https://github.com/menglishca/simple-greeting-base.git)

 ### Features
 - Display a random greeting on each page visit